vstinner/misc/cpython/pep-core_dev_process.rst

 another Python project with lower backward compatibility constraints and a faster release cycle.

-Being a CPython core developer involves responsabilities and usually requires a lot of time.
-Long-term commitment is also a major expection, even if it's not a strict requirement.
+Being a CPython core developer involves responsibilities and usually requires a lot of time.
+Long-term commitment is also a major expectation, even if it's not a strict requirement.
 Becoming a core developer should not be seen as a recognition of a contributor work, but more as a constraint :-) Merging a change implies becoming responsible